 While many accidents result in only minor injuries, others can, unfortunately, result in catastrophic injuries that can change your life forever.
 One of the most serious injuries you can suffer is an amputation, whether the limb was lost in the accident or had to be subsequently removed because your injuries were too extensive.
 Either way, you face a lifetime of disability, affecting your ability to work, take care of your family, or simply go about your daily life.
 If you have lost a limb or are facing a possible amputation due to an accident, you may be entitled to compensation.
-A Los Angeles amputation lawyer can help you understand your options.
+An amputation lawyer can help you understand your options.

 Amputation injuries are permanent injuries that involve the loss of a body part, such as a finger, hand, arm, toe, foot, or leg.
 They can be caused by:

 One thing all of these accidents have in common is that they may result in a lifetime of disability.
 As an experienced personal injury attorney knows, amputation victims face massive medical bills, rehabilitation costs, prosthetic device costs, and missed time from work.

 Amputation accidents can be the result of improper machinery maintenance, improper employee training, unsafe working conditions, or lack of protective equipment.
 Some amputations are surgically performed, such as when a limb cannot be spared due to serious injuries.
 Following a traumatic accident, medical professionals may need to amputate a limb or other body part in order to save a patient’s life.

 Traumatic amputation injuries occur when a limb is wholly or partially severed in an accident.
 Victims of traumatic amputation are at risk for serious complications, including bleeding, infection, shock, and death.
 Traumatic amputation can result from a car crash, during which forces can be so great that parts of the body are torn from the rest of the body.
 When an accident is the cause of traumatic amputation, the victims and their families are left to face the trauma.